Click! A look back at the top photos of the week in Fort Worth, Tarrant County

-From the heartwarming meanings behind water lanterns released into the Trinity River to the suave, vintage car show at the Henderson Street Bridge, our photojournalist at the Fort Worth Report captures the diversity of events through images of the week.
+From the sweet rides at a North Side High School trunk-or-treat to the nostalgia of El Mercado inside La Gran Plaza, our photojournalist at the Fort Worth Report captures the diversity of events through images of the week.
 If you have events or photo opportunities, contact community engagement journalist Cristian ArguetaSoto at cristian.arguetasoto@fortworthreport.org or on Twitter.

 Related